Lustron house: Preservation

 About 1,500 Lustron homes are still in existence in 36 states.
 Many have been modified with additions, remodeled kitchens, vinyl windows, composite roofs, new heating systems, sheet rock interior walls, painted exteriors, and siding.
 Some have been dismantled, relocated and reassembled.

 A restored Westchester Deluxe (sans ceiling and roof) from Arlington, Virginia, was reassembled inside the Ohio History Connection in Columbus, Ohio, in 2013.
 It had been partially assembled (no bedrooms) for a few months in the Museum of Modern Art (MoMA) in Manhattan.
-The house was on display until December 2018 in Columbus.
+The house continues to be on display in Columbus through 2024 at least.

 A small group of Lustron owners are preserving the original condition of their homes and are urging others to do the same, and a significant number of entirely original Lustron homes exist.
 Over time, Lustron owners often removed the "Thor" brand combination washing machine/dish washer, and in cold regions, the ceiling's radiant heat systems were often replaced.